kernelwernel/Unabomber-manifesto/README.md

 sudo chmod +x Unabomber-manifesto make
 ```
+After building, you should have Manifesto.pdf in the directory.

 ## Contributing
 If you find any errors, misplacements, wrong syntaxing, typos, missing paragraphs, Out of place sections, etc...
 Please create a pull request or an issue on the error you found.
 It would be greatly appreciated.